-Death toll from West Texas shooting rises to seven, toddler among wounded
+West Texas gunman killed seven and wounded 22, including toddler

-(Reuters) - The death toll in Saturday’s gun rampage in West Texas rose to seven with 22 people wounded, including a toddler, police said on Sunday after the second mass shooting in Texas in four weeks.
+(Reuters) - A gunman who went on the rampage with an AR-type rifle in West Texas killed seven people and wounded 22 others, including a toddler who was shot in the face, before he was killed by police, authorities said on Sunday.

-Police had earlier said five people, including the gunman, were killed in the shooting that began with a routine traffic stop and ended when the suspect was cornered by officers in the parking lot of a cinema complex in Odessa, Texas.
+Police said the second mass shooting in Texas in four weeks began on Saturday afternoon with a routine traffic stop and ended when the suspect, a white male in his 30s, was cornered by officers in the parking lot of a cinema complex.

-Police, motorists and shoppers were all caught up in the chaos that unfolded between the cities of Odessa and Midland on Saturday afternoon during a busy Labor Day holiday weekend.
+Police, motorists and shoppers were all caught up in the chaos that unfolded between the cities of Odessa and Midland during a busy Labor Day holiday weekend.

-Authorities have said the shooter was a white male in his 30s who was known to police and lived locally.
-But on Sunday, Odessa Police Chief Michael Gerke declined to name him.
+Authorities have said the shooter was known to police and lived locally.
+Authorities said the investigation continues, but there was no apparent link to domestic or international terrorism.

-“I’m not going to give him any notoriety for what he did,” Gerke said at a news conference.
-“There are no definitive answers as to motive or reasons at this point, but we are fairly certain that the subject did act alone.”
+“There are no definitive answers as to motive or reasons at this point, but we are fairly certain that the subject did act alone,” Odessa Police Chief Michael Gerke said at a news conference.

-Gerke said seven people were killed and 22 wounded, and he offered his condolences to their families.
+Gerke said seven victims were killed and 22 wounded, and he offered his condolences to their families.

 “My heart aches for them all,” he said.